Known Issues with packaged desktop applications

 Netsh int ipv4 reset from an elevated command prompt, and then reboot your machine.

-Your .NET app is compiled with the "AnyCPU" build option and fails to install
+Your .NET application is compiled with the "AnyCPU" build option and fails to install

 This can happen if the main executable or any of the dependencies were placed anywhere in the Program Files or Windows\System32 folder hierarchy.